oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/create-user-storage-credentials/create-user-storage-credentials.md

     * create a data share provider user and grant this user the necessary role and privileges.
     * Create a data share consumer user and grant this user the necessary role and privileges.
 * As the **`share_provider`** user, you will do the following:
-    * Create an Oracle Object Storage bucket (if you don't have one) where you'll store the shared data.
     * Generate an RSA key pair to generate a private key and a fingerprint (if you need that)
     * Create an OCI native credential and associate the buckets' URL with the credential.